What to Bring Whale WatchingNovember 5, 2018

 - Killer whales historically have been bred and held captive by SeaWorld to use for entertainment in live whale shows.
 After a combination of protests, public outcry and lawsuits, in 2016 SeaWorld made the decision to stop breeding orcas.
 It wasn’t until January 2017 that SeaWorld San Diego announced they would stop live orca whale performances altogether.

 To get a chance to see a killer whale in Los Angeles in its natural habitat, contact Harbor Breeze for whale watching information.
-We look forward to taking you on a whale watching adventure the entire family will love!
+We look forward to taking you on a Los Angeles whale watching and Long Beach whale watching adventure the entire family will love!